Saifouh/ChatGPTclone/README.md

 # ChatGPTclone
-a ChatGPT clone build using Llama-3 that runs locally on your computer the original idea is derived by a twitter post by @Saboo_Shubham_
+a ChatGPT clone build using Llama-3 that runs locally on your computer the original idea is inspired by a twitter post by @Saboo_Shubham_

 **Requirements:**
 1- Python 3.11